gureckis/slidev-theme-neversink/README.md

   - [x] animations
 - [x] post-it note
   - [ ] prop to toggle if only visible in dev mode (waiting for new slidev release)
-- [x] scrolling credits slide
-  - [x] create as a layout also
-  - [x] add links and icons
-  - [ ] auto adjust height
-  - [ ] if in export mode then don't start scrolled down
-  - [ ] add keyboard commands to pause speed up and step forward/backwards in scrolling

 ### Future ideas